jacobalberty/unifi-docker/README.md

 Controller outputs logs to stdout in addition to server.log **Default: unset**

-* `SMTP_SLARTTLS_ENABLED`
+* `SMTP_STARTTLS_ENABLED`
-Disable SlartTLS for SMTP.
+Disable StartTLS for SMTP.
 Required when the SMTP server do not support encryption **Default: unset**

 * `TZ`